-Everyone is not cut out for working from home.
+Not everyone is cut out for working from home.

 As much as I love to work from home, it works for me only because I like the remote lifestyle.
-The flexibility and freedom I get in online work is something that I value the most.
-Of course, the income part is great, I earn a full-time income working part-time from my blog.
+The flexibility and freedom I get from online work is something that I value the most.
+Of course, the income part is great; I earn a full-time income working part-time on my blog.

-I have friends who work from home couple of days in a week in their 9-5 jobs, and they get stressed out in just a day.
+I have friends who work from home a couple of days a week for their 9–5 jobs, and they get stressed out in just a day.

-According to statistics, more than 80% of companies are leaning towards work-at-home options, and with this rising trend in remote work, you must be thinking of considering this option.
+According to statistics, more than 80% of companies are leaning toward work-at-home options, and with this rising trend in remote work, you must be considering this option.

-Online work might look very good but it is not surely suitable for some and today’s post is all about that.
+Online work might look very good, but it is not suitable for everyone, and today’s post is all about that.

-I will share some things which you should consider before you take the leap into this flexible work arrangement.
+I will share some things that you should consider before you take the leap into this flexible work arrangement.

 Please remember, I am not discouraging you from working from home.
-You need to assess if you are the work-at-home type and your lifestyle thoroughly before you take up a WAH job/side hustle.
+You need to assess if you are the work-at-home type and if it will fit your lifestyle before you take up a WAH job/side hustle.

 Are you ready to start working from home?
 Find out from the tips below.

-I know the idea of dragging yourself from the bed in the morning, dressing up and going through the long commute is dreaded by many.
+I know the thought of dragging yourself out of the bed in the morning, dressing up, and going through the long commute is dreaded by many.
 But there are some who love this whole process.
 I have friends and family who love the energetic feeling of commuting to work.

 It does have some benefits like being active and obviously the human interaction.
 If this is you, then working from home might not be your cup of tea.

-There is no commute when you work from home so getting up and being disciplined about your day-to-day activities is entirely a voluntary act rather than a need.
-Some remote jobs/hustles do not require you to be at home, they fit perfectly for someone who is looking for some social interaction and love a bit of travel.
+There is no commute when you work from home, so getting up and being disciplined about your day-to-day activities is entirely a voluntary act rather than a need.
+Some remote jobs/hustles do not require you to be at home.
+They may be the perfect fit for someone who is looking for some social interaction and who loves a bit of travel.

-Talking about social interaction, do you love the small chit chat between the office breaks?
+Speaking of social interaction, do you love the chitchat during office breaks?
 Do you relish going out for coffee with your colleagues?
 If you said yes to that, then working from home is a sure no-no for you.

-Sometimes the office politics and tensions can affect your work a lot, and this is entirely missing when you work from home.
-Though in some remote jobs you can interact with your team through some online platforms but largely it is minimal.
+Sometimes office politics and workspace tension can affect your work a lot, and this is entirely missing when you work from home.
+Though in some remote jobs, you can interact with your team through online platforms, but this is usually minimal.
 Jobs like online tutoring and virtual assisting can give you good social interaction.

-This is probably the primary factor you need to consider to start an online job.
-Most of the remote jobs have the topmost requirement of being a self-starter.
+This is probably the primary factor you need to consider when starting an online job.
+Most remote jobs have the topmost requirement of being a self-starter.
 You need to be motivated to work on your projects without much help.

 If you are not a driven person or need some team environment to do that, then you should think twice before taking up a work-at-home job.